 A payment period is a recurring period during which the employee’s time is recorded and paid.
 Examples of payment periods are weekly, biweekly, and monthly.

 A weekly pay period involves 52 salaries per year.
 Hourly workers are generally paid weekly.
 Sometimes these employees are a week late.
 In other words, they register and submit their timesheets at the end of a week and are paid for this period a week later.
-This gives the personal employee time to calculate their salary.
+This gives the personal employees time to calculate their salary.

 - Many employees like to pay weekly.